meizhuwang/Constraint-Satisfaction-Problem/README.md

-This is assignemnt three for AI class.
+This is the second assignemnt for AI class.
 See project description.